Amaras Monastery: 4th–5th centuries

-At the beginning of the fifth century Mesrop Mashtots, the inventor of the Armenian alphabet, established in Amaras the first-ever school that used his script.
+At the beginning of the fifth century Mesrop Mashtots, the inventor of the Armenian alphabet, established in Amaras the first school in Artsakh that used his script.

 Destruction and restoration (13th–19th centuries)

 The monastery was plundered in the thirteenth century by the Mongols, destroyed in 1387 during Timur's invasion, and demolished again in the sixteenth century.
 It underwent radical restructuring in the second quarter of the seventeenth century when the surviving defensive walls were constructed.

+Melik Shahnazar II initiated construction in the monastery during the late 18th century.

 Amaras was later abandoned, and in the first half of the nineteenth century the monastery was used as a frontier fortress by Russian imperial troops.

 The Armenian Apostolic Church reclaimed the monastery in 1848.
 The monastery's church appears to have been severely damaged during the period of military occupation, to the extent that a new church had to be constructed on the site of the old one.
 This new church, dedicated to St. Grigoris, was built in 1858 and paid for by the Armenians of the city of Shushi.

+Modern period (19th century–present)

+The monastery was abandoned during the Soviet period and was reopened in 1992.

+During the 2023 Nagorno-Karabakh clashes the monastery was reported to fall under Azerbaijani control on 20 September 2023.